 How You Can Help

-MD Anderson Cancer Center is currently seeking philanthropic funding to advance the goals of the Integrative Medicine Program, led by Lorenzo Cohen, Ph.D., professor of behavioral science and general oncology, and to specifically support the development and testing of a novel, comprehensive integrative oncology intervention.
+MD Anderson Cancer Center is currently seeking philanthropic funding to advance the goals of the Integrative Medicine Program, led by its director Lorenzo Cohen, Ph.D., and to specifically support the testing of a novel, comprehensive integrative oncology intervention.

 While a great majority of cancer patients use complementary medicine, the utilization of these modalities is often not under the direction of a healthcare professional and could involve therapies with uncertain efficacy and/or safety.
 The findings of this proposed study at MD Anderson will provide critical information on whether lifestyle changes can improve quality of life, biological outcomes, and survival rates.

 The proposed study builds on previous research by examining the effects of an innovative, standardized integrative oncology program based on the model outlined in the book “Anticancer: a New Way of Life” by David Servan-Schreiber, M.D.,Ph.D.